EternalBlue445/QDocs/README.md

 ## ✨ Features
 - Upload multiple files (PDF, DOCX, TXT, JPG , PNG, CSV, DB)
+- Contexts are generated with overlap
 - Ask questions
+- Relevant context and question will be sent to the LLM(Gemini)
 - Get answers with exact source and context

 ## Installation